lindnjoe/Virtual-Input-Pins/README.md

 This is an example with 2 ams units that are hooked up to indivdual tool heads.
 This is for use with AFC-Klipper-Add-On

 Each extruder that has an ams connected must be defined in AFC_Hardware.cfg.
-AFC_AMS1.cfg and AFC_AMS2.cfg are examples of ams units that each have their own tool head.
-All AFC_ files go in printer_data/config/AFC
+All AFC_ files go in printer_data/config/AFC.

 Put auto_ams_update.py and virtual_input_pin.py in klipper/klippy/extras.
 The
 `virtual_input_pin` module registers its own `virtual_pin` chip when it is